-Join Stone Harbor on this 22-mile sea kayaking journey as we explore the wild beauty of the island’s southern shore.
-We’ll visit protected coves, nearby smaller islands, abandoned fishing villages and restored lighthouses.
-We will also have plenty of time to relax and explore some of the many hiking trails found within one of the least-visited national parks in the U.S. This trip will be the perfect conclusion to your summer and one you’ll treasure for a lifetime.
+Join Stone Harbor on this 22-mile sea kayaking journey as we explore the wild beauty of Isle Royale’s southern shore.
+We visit protected coves, nearby smaller islands, abandoned fishing villages and restored lighthouses.
+We also have plenty of time to relax and explore some of the many hiking trails found within one of the least-visited national parks in the U.S. This is a trip will you will treasure for a lifetime!

 Day 1: Travel from Grand Marais to Isle Royale.
-After our arrival, we will have enough time to set up camp and provide some initial instruction for any guest in need.
+After our arrival, we have enough time to set up camp and provide some initial instruction for any guest in need.

 Day 2: Kayak from Rock Harbor to Daisy Farm.
 This trip is a great opening paddle of six miles and allows plenty of time for adventuring in and around Mott Island.
-We will set up camp early enough to take an evening hike up Mt.
+We set up camp early enough to take an evening hike up Mt.
 Ojibway.

 Day 3: Kayak from Daisy Farm to Chippewa Harbor.
 This leg is seven miles, and should take under four hours, leaving time for an inland hike, if desired.
 The area between Chickenbone Lake and Lake Richie is prime for moose sightings.
 From our camp at Chippewa Harbor to Lake Richie, the hike is approximately 2.75 miles each way and not overly difficult.

 Day 4: We spend the day kayaking from Chippewa Harbor to Malone Bay Campground.
 This is the longest leg of the trip, but is still less than 10 miles.
 Although the distance is further than any previous leg, this portion should be less dependent on favorable winds.
 There are several island chains close to shore offering significant protection, should there be wind out of the east.